Byline Times: Operations

+Staff

 The editor of Byline Times is Hardeep Matharu.
-Other notable staff include its Special Investigations Reporter Nafeez Ahmed, former Spectator Political Columnist Peter Oborne, former BBC journalist Adrian Goldberg who hosts the Byline Times Podcast, former BBC Panorama reporter John Sweeney and author Otto English.
-The paper has also had contributions from other notable people, such as actor and comedian John Cleese.
+Other writers and staff include its Special Investigations Reporter Nafeez Ahmed, former Spectator political columnist Peter Oborne, former BBC journalist Adrian Goldberg who hosts the Byline Times Podcast, former BBC Panorama reporter John Sweeney, Kingston University's professor of journalism Brian Cathcart, investigative journalist Iain Overton, Compass director Neal Lawson, and author Otto English.
+The paper has also had contributions from others, including the actor and comedian John Cleese.

+As of August 2024, Byline Times' full-time reporting team included Political Editor Adam Bienkov, and Chief Reporter Josiah Mortimer.
+The title employed 12 permanent staff members, had 30 writers on monthly retainer and 500 freelancers to call upon, which represented an increase from 5 permanent staffers and 15 regular columnists in July 2023.

+Purpose

 Interviewed in 2019, Matharu described the purpose of Byline Times as to "really dig down and investigate [...] pressing social issues, many of them to do with justice, or a lack of, which for one reason or another are not being widely or extensively reported on elsewhere."
 Jukes described the newspaper as providing "what the [other] papers don't say" and said it would be similar in tone to the broadsheet news magazine FT Weekend.

-Stories broken by Byline Times have often been picked up by other media outlets.
-These include allegations of cronyism in the Johnson government's allocation of contracts during the COVID-19 pandemic.

-In 2020, Byline Media collaborated with George Llewelyn & Caolan Robertson to create Byline TV, a subscriber-funded video channel.
+Peter Jukes told Press Gazette in 2023 that the outlet was "not politically aligned" and "not ideological", while professing a belief in liberal democracy, transparency and tackling corruption.

+Reception

+Byline Times was showcased at the 2019 Trust in Journalism Conference, organised by IMPRESS.
+In February 2024, it was described by NewsNow Publishing in a testimony made to the House of Lords Communications and Digital Select Committee as a "successful example of non-local reader-funded 'alternative' news media outlet", alongside Double Down News and Declassified UK.

+Mike Berners-Lee judged Byline Times to have "a very credible set of journalists" and stated that he "couldn't think of an example of it having been factually wrong", although he expressed a wish for its sources to be cited more frequently.
+He described it as a "counter-balance to the billionaire-dominated British press".